webqit/oohtml/README.md

 Here, import *refs* are live bindings that are sensitive to:

-+ changes in the *ref* itself (as to getting defined/undefined/redefined)
++ changes in the *ref* itself (as to later becoming defined/undefined/redefined)
-+ changes in the referenced *defs* themselves (as to becoming available/loaded/unavailable)
++ changes in the referenced *defs* themselves (as to later becoming available/loaded/unavailable)

 And an `<import>` element that has been resolved will self-restore in the event that:

-+ the above changes resolve to no imports.
++ the above changes invalidate the reference.
 + the previously slotted contents have *all* been programmatically removed and slot is empty.

 </details>